Pustelto/PTSlider/README.md

 - Responsive
 - User can setup number of slides per view
 - Infinite scrolling
-- Minimal styles - uset either basic template (ADD NAME OF FILE) or only styles necessary for proper working of plugin (without any vizual styling)
+- Minimal styles - uset either basic template (ADD NAME OF FILE) or only styles necessary for proper working of plugin (without any visual styling)
 - Easy configuration

 ## How to use it